On the computation of base-change lifts and lifts of Hida families: Introduction

 In Section \ref{sec: base-change lifts of classical modular forms}, we recall the concept of base change from classical newforms to Hilbert modular forms for totally real neumber fields as well as the precise statement of the existence results in \cite{dieulefait1} and \cite{dieulefait2}.
 Section \ref{sec: Hecke eigenvalues of base-change lifts} generalizes the results of Doi, Naganuma, and Saito and derives a formula to compute the Hecke eigenvalues of a base-change lift to any totally real Galois number field.
 Note that the existence of the lift is due to \cite{dieulefait1} and \cite{dieulefait2}.

-Section \ref{sec: Factorization of L-series of base-change forms} proves that the $L$-function of a base-change lift $h$ of $f$ to an abelian totally real number field $F$ of degree $n$ has a factorization
+Section \ref{sec: Factorization of L-series of base-change forms} proves that the $L$-function of a base-change lift $h$ of $f$ to a totally real Galois number field $F$ has a factorization

-where $\chi_i$ are the characters associated to the abelian extension $F / \Q$.
+where $\rho$ are the irreducible representations of $\Gal(F / \Q)$.
 Specifically, we show that this factorization holds for all but finitely many local Euler factors at primes $\fk{p} \subset \O_F$ over primes $p$ not dividing the level of $f$.

 In Section \ref{sec: base-change lifts of Hida families}, we recall the concepts of Hida families of ordinary classical cusp forms and Hilbert cusp forms and the main theorems which grant a Hida family passing by the input datum at its weight.
 Finally, we define the base-change lift of a Hida family of classical Hecke eigenforms and prove the existence of these lifts by an explicit construction using the formulas obtained in Section \ref{sec: Hecke eigenvalues of base-change lifts}.
 The formulas must be applied to the Iwasawa coefficients of the formal power series to show that the lifted formal power series specialize to Hilbert modular forms which are precisely the base-change lifts of the specializations of the Hida family of classical cusp forms.